brvenkat/employee-feedback/README.md

 #### Locally

-Please note that there is a .env file that you need as well
+Please note that there is a .env file checked in , that you need as well

 ### Run the application: